SoftwareEngineeringToolDemos/ICSE-2011-Evolve/build-vm/README.md

 3. Open up the Vagrantfile and type in 'config.vm.provision :shell, path: "bootstrap.bat"' after the line containing config.vm.box="datacastle/windows7"

-4. Use the command 'vagrant reload --provision'.
+4. Use the command 'vagrant up'.

 5. Once the box is running you can start it from the Virtual box.
 Open it and close it and add the command 'config.vm.provision :shell, inline: "choco install jdk7 --force -y"' to the vagrant file.